ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/01_sessions/09_fluids/README.md

 This session should take less than 3h.

-## Task 1 - Learning More About Fluids
+## Task 1 - Learning More About Fluids (or Ignoring Fluids and Working with Audio in Houdini)

 ### Option 1